 Adjusted EBITDA is earnings or losses before finance costs, finance revenues, net foreign currency differences, loss on extinguishment of debt, income taxes, depreciation, pre-opening costs, property charges and other, share-based payments, Wynn Macau, Limited corporate expenses, and other non-operating income and expenses.
 Adjusted EBITDA is presented exclusively as a supplemental disclosure because our Directors believe that it is widely used to measure the performance, and as a basis for valuation, of gaming companies.
-Our Adjusted EBITDA presented herein also differs from the Adjusted Property EBITDA presented by Wynn Resorts, Limited for its Macau segments in its filings with the SEC, primarily due to the inclusion of license fees, adjustments for IFRS differences with U.S. GAAP, corporate support and other support services in arriving at operating profit.
+Our Adjusted EBITDA presented herein also differs from the Adjusted Property EBITDA presented by Wynn Resorts, Limited for its Macau segments in its filings with the SEC, primarily due to the inclusion of license fees, adjustments for IFRS differences with U.S. GAAP, corporate support and other support services in arriving at operating loss.

-The following table sets forth a quantitative reconciliation of Adjusted EBITDA to its most directly comparable IFRS measurement and operating (loss)/profit.
+The following table sets forth a quantitative reconciliation of Adjusted EBITDA to its most directly comparable IFRS measurement and operating loss.

-For the Six Months Ended 30 June
+For the Six Months Ended

+30 June

-2020 2019
+2021 2020

 HK \$ HK\$

-(in thousand ls)
+(in thousan ds)

-Operating (loss)/profit (3,171,190) 3,486,516
+Operating loss (938,280) (3,171,190)

 Add

-Depreciation 1,474,145 1,451,211
+Depreciation 1,401,350 1,474,145

-Pre-opening costs 4,774
+Pre-opening costs 6,487 4,774

-Property charges and other 194,350 10,136
+Property charges and other 37,796 194,350

-Share-based payments 60,775 66,019
+Share-based payments 116,111 60,775

-Wynn Macau, Limited corporate expenses 40,103 47,558
+Wynn Macau, Limited corporate expenses 36,937 40,103

-Adjusted EBITDA (1,397,043) 5,061,440
+Adjusted EBITDA 660,401 (1,397,043)